Evolveum/connector-microsoft-graph-api/README.md

 # Connector for Microsoft Graph API

 This is midPoint/ConnId connector for Microsoft Graph API.
-It is meant to manage users in Microsoft cloud applications, such as Azure AD and Office365.
+It is meant to manage users in Microsoft cloud applications, such as Entra ID (former Azure AD) and Office365.

 See https://wiki.evolveum.com/display/midPoint/Microsoft+Graph+API+Connector